kdoore/1335GitBook/slider_controller.md

 ![](CS1335 - 9.png)

 ###Simple Linear Slider
 The code below creates a slider that controls the length of a rectangle.
 It uses the map function.
 When determining the slider rectangle's range of values, this is determined by the pixel width of the rectangle: w.
 In order to determine the values we use to determine the slider's current position and current mapping output value, we need to also consider the x-offset of the slider.
 In other words, if the slider's left-side is positioned along the left side of the canvas, then x offset is 0.
 This would mean that if the indicator position: sliderX had a value of 20, and if the width of the slider was 40, we'd know that the slider indicator was at the middle of the range.
 However, if sliderX had a value of 20, but the x coordinate of the slider rectangle was also 20, we'd know that the slider indicator would be at it's minimum value in the range.
 Since we want flexibility to position the slider anywhere on the canvas, we need to consider the x offset of the slider when determining the slider's value.
 So the possible values for the slider Indicator will fall in the range of: ( min: x, max: x+w ), and we'll use these ranges in the map function as the slider representation's min, max value.

 ###Slider, Base-Class
-The Simple Slider code above has some serious limitations: we can only create a single slider, where it's position and size are fixed.
 How can we define a Slider base class that allows us to create a slider of any size, at any position, that allows selection of values within any range?
-The map( ) function will allow us to define a more generalized Slider base class.
+The map( ) function will allow us to define a generalized Slider base class.

 ```java